Algebraic derivation of the Energy Eigenvalues for the quantum oscillator defined on the Sphere and the Hyperbolic plane: Introduction

 \section{Introduction}

-We discuss a quadratic algebraic approach to the classical\cite{carinena2004non} and the quantum\cite{article,ranada2014quantum,carinena2007quantum,carinena2007quantum2} harmonic oscillators on the sphere and the hyperbolic plane leading ultimately to their spectral properties without invoking the Schrodinger equation; wherein special function solutions of a spectral problem \cite{carinena2007quantum,carinena2007quantum2,quesne2015update} appear.
+We discuss a quadratic algebraic approach to the classical\cite{carinena2004non} and the quantum\cite{article,ranada2014quantum,carinena2007quantum,carinena2007quantum2,quesne2015update} harmonic oscillators on the sphere and the hyperbolic plane leading ultimately to their spectral properties without invoking the Schrodinger equation; the energy eigenvalues were calculated by using classical means in references [\onlinecite{carinena2007quantum}] and [\onlinecite{carinena2007quantum2}, \onlinecite{quesne2015update}] wherein special function solutions of a spectral problem appear.
 These nonlinear classical and quantum models extend to two spatial dimensions a well known classical nonlinear oscillator \cite{mathews1974unique,lakshmanan2012nonlinear} with an exactly solvable quantum analog \cite{schulze2012special,carinena2004one,carinena2007quantum3}.
-The non-linearity parameter $\lambda$ which enters the definition of both a nonlinear potential and a position dependent mass in the model of Ref. \onlinecite{mathews1974unique,lakshmanan2012nonlinear} can be interpreted in the 2D model of Cari{\~n}ena et al \cite{carinena2004non} as the negative of the constant Gaussian curvature $\kappa$ of the underlying two-dimensional space, thereby showing that their model describes a harmonic oscillator on the sphere for negative $\lambda$ and on the hyperbolic plane for positive $\lambda$.
+The non-linearity parameter $\lambda$ which enters the definition of both a nonlinear potential and a position dependent mass in the model of references [\onlinecite{mathews1974unique}] and [\onlinecite{lakshmanan2012nonlinear}] can be interpreted in the 2D model of Cari{\~n}ena et al \cite{carinena2004non} as the negative of the constant Gaussian curvature $\kappa$ of the underlying two-dimensional space (i.e. $\lambda = -\kappa$), thereby showing that their model describes a harmonic oscillator on the sphere for negative $\lambda$ and on the hyperbolic plane for positive $\lambda$.

 Cari{\~n}ena et al\cite{carinena2004non} showed that their 2D system is superintegrable and that its Hamilton-Jacobi equation is separable in three different coordinate system in agreement with the fact that superintegrable systems are Hamiltonian systems with more integrals of motion than the degrees of freedom.
-In dimension n=2, the maximum number of functionally independent integrals is $2n-1=3$, and that is the case in Ref.\onlinecite{carinena2004non} we are considering.
-In Ref.\onlinecite{carinena2007quantum} and Ref.\onlinecite{carinena2007quantum2} the energy eigenvalues and wave-function for the quantum analog of this classical model were determined by solving the spectral problem in the corresponding three coordinate systems wherein the Schrodinger equation becomes separable.
+In two dimensions, the maximum number of functionally independent integrals is three, and that is the case in reference [\onlinecite{carinena2004non}] we are considering.
+In references [\onlinecite{carinena2007quantum},\onlinecite{carinena2007quantum2}] the energy eigenvalues and wave-function for the quantum analog of this classical model were determined by solving the spectral problem in the corresponding three coordinate systems where the Schrodinger equation becomes separable.